 - In Batman Begins, Knight Templar R'as Al Ghul/Ducard appears to enter a position of calm meditation (although he doesn't say any prayers) just prior to his death.

 - In Toy Story, as the army men report on Andy's birthday presents (and potential replacement toys), Mr. Potato Head crosses himself.

 - In Mel Brooks' 1983 remake of To Be or Not to Be, when the German air raid on Warsaw starts, the Catholic Dobish, fleeing to the cellar, crosses himself; immediately afterward, the Jewish Bieler signs himself with a Star of David.

 - In The Cowboys, Jeb Nightlinger is about to be lynched by Asa Watts' gang, and asks for a moment to pray first.
 Asa complies.
 Jeb's prayer ends with him asking forgiveness "for those I have killed in anger... and those I am about to."

-- In the film of The Crucible, John Proctor and company recite the Lord's Prayer at the gallows as a final Take That against their persecutors because they shouldn't have been able to if they were truly against God.
+- In the film version of The Crucible, John Proctor and company recite the Lord's Prayer at the gallows as a final Take That! against their persecutors because they shouldn't have been able to if they were truly against God.

 - In Gran Torino, Walt Kowalski starts reciting a Hail Mary right before he gets himself killed on purpose.

-- Titanic: a man is heard praying as he scrambles towards the lifeboats.
+- Titanic (1997): A man is heard praying as he scrambles towards the lifeboats.
 Later, an emergency Mass is given by a priest as the ship starts tilting.

 - Flight of the Intruder: Major Frank Allen, after requesting a Mercy Kill from his Wing Man because he is badly injured and trapped in his plane after being shot down.